ANOTHER Open Source Repo Just Cloned Claude Design

 01

-Explain the video's core claim as: Study what makes AI-native interfaces useful: artifacts, previews, context panes, and inspection loops.
+State the transcript-backed claim in your own words: Study what makes AI-native interfaces useful: artifacts, previews, context panes, and inspection loops.

 02